turingschool/backend-curriculum-site/module3/lessons/intro_to_soa.md

 </div>
 </section>
 <section class="answer">
 <h3>4.
-Who is responsible for making updates/changes/general maintinance on the microservice(s)?</h3>
+Who is responsible for making updates/changes/general maintenance on the microservice(s)?</h3>
 <div>
 If you answered "developers", you'd be correct - but think harder.
 What happens when you, or another developer on your team, leaves the company?
 What happens when a new developer gets hired & onboarded onto your team?
 How easy will it be to transfer the knowledge or train a new developer to use that service?
 Again, it does all depend on the application's level of complexity, but that complexity can make decision-making both at the higher- and lower-levels much more important than it seems.
 In other words, decisions regarding software architecture _matter_, regardless of the size of the company.
 </div>